 Weis was back in the lineup the next day and Hodges received no leading questions about putting him in there this time.
 With the Mets holding on to a 6-5 lead, he led off the fifth by driving a Rich Nye hanging curve into the bleachers.
 In two days, he had hit half as many as many home runs as he had in the previous 4½ years.
 The Mets won, 9-5.
 Afterwards, an exultant Tom Seaver declared, “I have a press release.
 Al Weis is only 483 years behind Babe Ruth.”

-Al Weis was one of a roster of heroes whose contribution to the success of the team was not fully told by.215 batting average in 103 games with 53 hits, 23 RBIs, 20 runs, nine doubles, two triples, three steals, and those two home runs.
+Al Weis was one of a roster of heroes whose contribution to the success of the team was not fully told by his .215 batting average in 103 games with 53 hits, 23 RBIs, 20 runs, nine doubles, two triples, three steals, and those two home runs.

 In the National League Championship Series, the league’s first, the Mets swept the favored Atlanta Braves in three games.
 Weis appeared in all three games as a defensive replacement and went hitless in his lone at-bat.